Abhi-Tiw1/ML-pipeline/README.md

 f_names: name of all features selected in each fold
 out_fold: performance metrics for each fold and classifier along with random voting outputs

+## Other functions
+Several other functions for saving the outputs in csv files are also present in the code and their use can be seen in the pipline_example.py file along with output folder.

 ## Libraries Used
 Apart from scikit-learn the following libraries have been used
 - [pymrmr](https://pypi.org/project/pymrmr/)